continuedev/deploy-os-code-llm/README.md

 #### Together

-Together is a cloud platform for running LLMs.
+[Together](https://together.ai) is a cloud platform for running LLMs.
 All of the most popular open-source code models are available.
-You can learn more [here](https://together.ai)

 #### Hugging Face Inference Endpoints

-Hugging Face Inference Endpoints is another service where you can run LLMs.
-All of the most popular open-source code models are available too.
+[Hugging Face Inference Endpoints](https://huggingface.co/inference-endpoints) is another service where you can run most of the popular open-source code LLMs.
 It's also possible to deploy using your own AWS account via a Private Link.
-You can learn more [here](https://huggingface.co/inference-endpoints).

 #### Others

 There are a number of other SaaS providers, including [Replicate](https://replicate.com/), [Haven](https://haven.run/), and [Anyscale Endpoints](https://www.anyscale.com/endpoints).
-We don't have a lot of experience with them or others, but if you do, open an issue / PR and let us know about your experience!
+If you have experience with these or others, please open an issue / PR and let us know about your experience!

 ### Cloud providers

 Hosting LLMs yourself requires you to create a setup that provides adequate response times while scaling to many concurrent users.
-As a result, you are likely going to want to use technologies than are optimized for this, rather than using a general-purpose inference framework.
+As a result, you'll likely want to use technologies that are optimized for this.

 #### TGI

 Text Generation Inference (TGI) is an open-source toolkit for deploying and serving LLMs.
 It is designed for fast inference and high throughput, enabling you to provide a highly concurrent, low latency experience.
 As of October 2023, TGI has been optimized for Code Llama, Mistral, StarCoder, and Llama 2 on NVIDIA A100, A10G and T4 GPUs.
 It's possible to use other models and different hardware, it just might be a more difficult setup and the models might not perform as well.
-The easiest way of getting started is using the official Docker container [here](https://huggingface.co/docs/text-generation-inference/quicktour).
+The easiest way of getting started is using the [official Docker container](https://huggingface.co/docs/text-generation-inference/quicktour).

 #### vLLM

 vLLM is a fast and easy-to-use library for LLM inference and serving.
-It also has very high serving throughput, handles continuous batching of incoming requests, and does efficient management of memory.
-As of October 2023, it supports Code Llama, Mistral, StarCoder, and Llama 2, though it's also possible to use other Hugging Face models too.
-You can use [vLLM with SkyPilot](https://blog.skypilot.co/serving-llm-24x-faster-on-the-cloud-with-vllm-and-skypilot/).
-You can also read more on their docs [here](https://vllm.readthedocs.io/en/latest/).
+It has very high serving throughput, handles continuous batching of incoming requests, and manages memory efficiently.
+As of October 2023, it supports Code Llama, Mistral, StarCoder, and Llama 2, though it's also possible to use other Hugging Face models.
+Notably, you can use [vLLM with SkyPilot](https://blog.skypilot.co/serving-llm-24x-faster-on-the-cloud-with-vllm-and-skypilot/).
+To learn more, check out their [docs](https://vllm.readthedocs.io/en/latest/).

 #### SkyPilot

 SkyPilot is a framework for running LLMs on any cloud, offering maximum cost savings, highest GPU availability, and managed execution.
-SkyPilot abstracts away cloud infrastructure by launching jobs and clusters on any cloud, automatically managing the queuing and running of many jobs, and maximizing GPU availability for your jobs by provisioning (with automatic failover) in all zones/regions/clouds you are able to use.
+It abstracts away cloud infrastructure by launching jobs and clusters on any cloud, automatically queueing and running them, and maximizing GPU availability by provisioning (with automatic failover) in all zones/regions/clouds you are able to use.
 You can use it with AWS, Azure, GCP, and a number of other clouds.
 They have made it easy serve LLMs with vLLM in your own cloud using SkyPilot by [providing a simple SkyPilot yaml task file to launch vLLM](https://github.com/skypilot-org/skypilot/tree/master/llm/vllm).
-You can also read more on their docs [here](https://skypilot.readthedocs.io/en/latest/).
+You can also read more in their [docs](https://skypilot.readthedocs.io/en/latest/).

 #### AWS